bkjproductions/rc-map/README.md

 Next, in the `Google MAP` tab, add your Google Maps API key.
 Additionally, you can enter the zoom level, default center point of the map, and any loaded map styles.
-Two preloaded styles come with the plugin.
-Additional styles can be configured [here](https://snazzymaps.com/)
+One preloaded style come with the plugin.
+Additional styles can be configured [here](https://snazzymaps.com/) and loading into the `Load Style` Tab